bestwebsoft/realty-wordpress-plugin/readme.txt

 * NEW: Ability to add Sale Rent Widget into a site.

 == Upgrade Notice ==

+= V1.0.2 =
+We updated all functionality for wordpress 4.2.2.

 = V1.0.1 =
 Styles are updated.